Longo Borghini wins Women's Tour by a second

 1. Lorena Wiebes (Ned/Team DSM) 3hrs 38mins 15secs

-2. Clara Copponi (Fra/FDJ Nouvelle-Aquitaine Futuroscope) +0secs
+2. Clara Copponi (Fra/FDJ Nouvelle-Aquitaine Futuroscope) same time

-4. Tereza Neumanova (CR/ Liv Racing Xstra) +0secs
+4. Tereza Neumanova (Cze/Liv Racing Xstra)

-8. Arianna Fidanza (Ita/Team BikeExchange-Jayco) +0secs
+8. Arianna Fidanza (Ita/Team BikeExchange-Jayco)

-9. Maria Giulia Confalonieri (Ita/Ceratizit) +0secs
+9. Maria Giulia Confalonieri (Ita/Ceratizit)

 1. Elisa Longo Borghini (Ita/Trek-Segafredo) 19hrs 19mins 7secs